feathers-plus/generator-feathers-plus/docs/get-started/README.md

 ![Generate graphql](../assets/get-started/generate-graphql.png)

-- **How should Queries be completed?** Different designs of GraphQL resolver funstions can be generated.
+- **How should Queries be completed?** Different designs of GraphQL resolver functions can be generated.
     - **Using standalone Feathers service calls** is the default and the simplest approach.
     It uses Feathers service calls without embellishment.
     - **Using BatchLoaders** uses caching to eliminate multiple reads of the same information.